 - Was not technically worthy of representing Tai Chi

 - Was (consequently) not worthy to the fight

 - Has (consequently) neither added nor removed anything from the valor of Tai Chi

-In the next article of this series, we will deeply see the strategic and technical errors of the Tai Chi “grandmaster” in relation to the MMA fighter’s action.
+In the next article of this series, we will deeply see the combat (the strategic and technical errors of the Tai Chi “grandmaster” in relation to the MMA fighter’s action).

 - The 10 principles of Tai Chi – The fundamental concepts of Tai Chi (this article is a good starting point to make your own considerations about the video)